williamtroup/Calendar.js/docs/CUSTOM_TRIGGERS.md

 ***Parameter: url***: '*string*' - The URL clicked.

 ### **options.onEventsFetch()**:
-Fires when the calendar refreshes (it will pull a array of events to add, or update).
+Fires when the calendar refreshes (it will pull an array of events to add, or update).
 <br>
 ***Returns: '*Event[]*' - An array of event.